Alekhine's 1933 Chicago World Record: How 32 Blindfold Games Changed Chess

 The Progression of Blindfold Records

-Alekhine's mark was surpassed on September 20, 1937, in Edinburgh, when George Koltanowski played 34 blindfold games, scoring 24 wins and 10 draws, a result that remains the Guinness-official simultaneous blindfold record for decades.
-Miguel Najdorf then pushed the bar to 45 boards in São Paulo in 1947.
-Marc Lang reached 46 in 2011, and the current world record is 48 boards by Timur Gareyev at UNLV, achieved on December 3 and 4, 2016.
+Alekhine's mark was surpassed on September 20, 1937, in Edinburgh, when George Koltanowski played 34 blindfold games, scoring 24 wins and 10 draws, a result that held for a decade until Najdorf surpassed it in 1947.
+Miguel Najdorf then pushed the bar to 45 boards in São Paulo on January 21, 1947, scoring +39 =4 -2, a result that still holds the Guinness record for highest win percentage in a simultaneous blindfold display (86.6%).
+Marc Lang reached 46 in 2011, and the current world record for total boards is 48 by Timur Gareyev at UNLV, achieved on December 3 and 4, 2016.

 Why Does This Record Matter?